seaboyz/Curriculum-Notes/notes/spring/spring-mvc.md

 ### ViewResolvers and InternalResourceView
 Before Discussing annotations, it is worth briefly discussing how views are resolved.
 All Spring Web MVC controllers must resolve to a logical view name, either explicitly (for example, returning a String, View or ModelAndView) or implicitly (i.e. based on conventions).
 In Spring, these views are resolved by a view resolver using a logical view name.
-Spring has a number of view resolvers, though we will only breifly discuss a few (more information can be found in the [Spring Documentation](https://docs.spring.io/spring/docs/4.0.x/spring-framework-reference/html/mvc.html#mvc-viewresolver)):
+Spring has a number of view ***resolvers***, though we will only breifly discuss a few (more information can be found in the [Spring Documentation](https://docs.spring.io/spring/docs/4.0.x/spring-framework-reference/html/mvc.html#mvc-viewresolver)):

-* AbstractCachingViewResolver: Abstract view resolver which, when extended, can cache views.
+* ***AbstractCachingViewResolver***: Abstract view resolver which, when extended, can cache views.
-* XmlViewResolver: Implementation of ViewResolver that accepts an XML configuration file with the same DTD as Spring’s XML bean factories.
+* ***XmlViewResolver***: Implementation of ViewResolver that accepts an XML configuration file with the same DTD as Spring’s XML bean factories.
 The default configuration file is /WEB-INF/views.xml.
-* UrlBasedViewResolver: Implementation of the ViewResolver which directly resolves view names to URLs, without an explicit mapping definition.
+* ***UrlBasedViewResolver***: Implementation of the ViewResolver which directly resolves view names to URLs, without an explicit mapping definition.
 Useful if if your logical names match the names of your views.
-* InternalResourceViewResolver: Subclass of UrlBasedViewResolver that supports InternalResourceView (such as Servlets and JSPs) and subclasses (such as JstlView and TilesView).
+* ***InternalResourceViewResolver***: Subclass of UrlBasedViewResolver that supports InternalResourceView (such as Servlets and JSPs) and subclasses (such as JstlView and TilesView).
 View classes for all views generated by this resolver can be set using setViewClass(..)
 Method.
 See the [UrlBasedViewResolver javadocs](https://docs.spring.io/spring-framework/docs/4.0.x/javadoc-api/org/springframework/web/servlet/view/UrlBasedViewResolver.html) for more details.

 The `InternalResourceView` is a Wrapper class for JSP or other resources within the same web application.
 It can be used to expose model objects as request attributes and forward requests to a specified resource URL using the `RequestDispatcher`.
 In particular the `InteralResourceViewResolver` supports definitions for `InternalResourceView`s for a simple and straightforward resolution of `@Controller` class methods.